 Figure 2.
-Nominal BSH CPUEs (Kg/1000 hooks) for the Portuguese pelagic longline fishery in the Indian Ocean, between 1999 and 2011.
+Nominal BSH CPUEs (kg/1000 hooks) for the Portuguese pelagic longline fishery in the Indian Ocean between 1999 and 2012, with the respective 95% confidence intervals.

-The percentage of fishing sets with zero catches of BSH in the dataset was 2.9%, and this relatively low value of sets with zero catches seems to be common for this species, that appears with a relatively high frequency of occurrence in the catches.
+The percentage of fishing sets with zero catches of BSH in the dataset was 2.77%, and this relatively low value of sets with zero catches seems to be common for this species, that has a high frequency of occurrence in the pelagic longline catches.
 The distribution of the nominal BSH CPUE data was highly asymmetrical and skewed to the right (Figure 3).